GravityKit/GravityExport-Lite/readme.txt

 == Screenshots ==

-1. A 'Entries in Excel' link is added to the form settings
+1. A 'GravityExport Lite' link is added to the form settings
 2. There is your URL!
 Just copy and paste to the browser (or click the download button)
 3. Or download it from the list via the bulk selector